-PROPERTY ACCES!
+3AITH2,

-Firefighting vehicles can access the dwelling and exit the property safely.
-There are no specific access requirements in an urban area where an unobstructed path (no greater than 70m) is provided between the most distant external part of the proposed dwelling and the nearest part of the public access road (where the road speed limit is not greater than 70kph) that supports the operational use of emergency firefighting vehicles.

-In circumstances where this cannot occur, the following requirements apply:

-- Minimum 4m carriageway width. - In forest, woodland and heath situations, rural property access roads have passing bays every 200m that are 20m long by 2m wide, making a minimum trafficable width of 6m at the passing bay. - A minimum vertical clearance of 4m to any overhanging obstructions, including tree branches. - Provide a suitable turning area in accordance with Appendix 3. - Curves have a minimum inner radius of 6m and are minimal in number to allow for rapid access and egress. - The minimum distance between inner and outer curves is 6m. - The crossfall is not more than 10 degrees. - Maximum grades for sealed roads do not exceed 15 degrees and not more than 10 degrees for unsealed roads; and - A development comprising more than three dwellings has access by dedication of a road and not by right of way.

-COMPLIES - ACCEPTABLE SOLUTION
+COMPLIES - ACCEPTABLE SOLUTION Firefighting vehicles can access • There are no specific access requirements in an The site layout plans provided by Peasley Consulting Survey in the dwelling and exit the urban area where an unobstructed path (no greater Appendix 1, page 26 illustrate the proposed subdivision. property safely. than 70m) is provided between the most distant external part of the proposed dwelling and the No building works are proposed. nearest part of the public access road (where the No building works are proposed. road speed limit is not greater than 70kph) that supports the operational use of emergency firefighting vehicles.
+In circumstances where this cannot occur, the following requirements apply: Minimum 4m carriageway width.
+In forest, woodland and heath situations, rural S property access roads have passing bays every 200m Щ that are 20m long by 2m wide, making a minimum Ŭ trafficable width of 6m at the passing bay.
+A A • A minimum vertical clearance of 4m to any RT overhanging obstructions, including tree branches.
+PROPERTY ACCESS Provide a suitable turning area in accordance with S S Appendix 3. a • Curves have a minimum inner radius of 6m and are minimal in number to allow for rapid access and egress. • The minimum distance between inner and outer curves is 6m.The crossfall is not more than 10 degrees.
+Maximum grades for sealed roads do not exceed 15 Maximum grades for sealed roads do not exceed 15 degrees and not more than 10 degrees for unsealed roads; and A development comprising more than three dwellings has access by dedication of a road and not by right of way.
+Note: Some short constrictions in the access may be accepted where they are not less than 3.5m wide, extend for no more than 30m and where the obstruction cannot be reasonably avoided or removed.
+The gradients applicable to public roads also apply to community style development property access roads in addition to the above.
+RES Adequate water supplies is provided for firefighting purposes.
+Reticulated water is to be provided to the development where available.
+A static water and hydrant supply is provided for non-reticulated developments or where reticulated water supply cannot be guaranteed; and static water supplies shall comply with Table 5.3d.
+COMPLIES - ACCEPTABLE SOLUTION Static water supplied for firefighting purposes.
+The proposed layout provides ample opportunity for future residential development to comply with static water acceptable solutions.
+WATER SUPPLIES Water supplies are located at regular intervals, and The water supply is accessible and reliable for firefighting operations.

-The proposed layout provides the opportunity for the most distant external part of the dwelling is less than 70m unobstructed path from a public road with a speed limit <70km/hr, no bush fire access provisions are required.

-Adequate water supplies is Reticulated water is to be provided to the MADE CONDITION OF CONSENT WATER SUPPLIES provided for firefighting purposes. development where available. • A static water and hydrant supply is provided for non-reticulated developments or where reticulated water supply cannot be guaranteed; and static water supplies shall comply with Table 5.3d.
-An street hydrant is located within 70m of the lot which allows for 50m to a hard stand and all parts of a building or open yard are protected within 70m of the hardstand to comply with 5.3.3.3(b) of AS 2419.1:2021.
-Bi-direction blue cat-eyes to be establishing on the road surface associated with street hydrants in accordance with Roads and Maritime Service, Delineation, Section 15 - Raised pavement markers.
-Water supplies are located at regular intervals, and The water supply is accessible and reliable for firefighting operations.
 Fire hydrant, spacing, design and sizing complies with the relevant clauses of Australian Standard AS 2419.1:2021.
 Hydrants are not located within any road carriageway; and Reticulated water supply to urban subdivisions uses a ring main system for areas with perimeter roads.
-MADE CONDITION OF CONSENT Fire hydrant, spacing, design and sizing complies with the relevant clauses of Australian Standard AS 2419.1:2021.
-Hydrants are not located within any road carriageway; and Reticulated water supply to urban subdivisions uses a ring main system for areas with perimeter roads.
+COMPLIES - ACCEPTABLE SOLUTION The proposed layout provides ample opportunity for future residential development to comply with static water acceptable solutions.
 Flows and pressure are appropriate • Fire hydrant flows and pressures comply with Table 2.2 of AS 2419.1:2005.
 N/A This report has not tested or determined if the fire hydrant flow and pressures to comply with Table 2.2 of AS 2419.1:2017.
 The integrity of the water supply is maintained All above-ground water service pipes are metal, including and up to any taps; and Above-ground water storage tanks shall be of concrete or metal.
-MADE CONDITION OF CONSENT All above-ground water service pipes are metal, including and up to any taps.
+MADE CONDITION OF CONSENT The proposed layout provides ample opportunity for future residential development to comply with static water acceptable solutions.

+H2.